What to Do In Boston - for Free!

 • If you're going to be here when the weather is good, tuck a frisbee into your suitcase.
 Once you arrive, head to Boston Common or the Rose Kennedy Greenway for a little exercise and fun with your frisbee.
 Or, in winter, go ice skating on Frog Pond (you'll pay a small fee if you're over 13).

 • Go for a run or bike ride along the Boston Esplanade, the strip of park land bordering the Charles River.
 Or plan your own Boston bike tour (didn't bring a bike?
-You can rent one cheaply - check out our new Hubway system).
+You can rent one cheaply from Boston's bike share program, Blue Bikes - you'll see them in racks all over the city).

 • If you're here on the third Monday in April, watch the Boston Marathon from a spot along the route.
 You'd rather participate?
 Check out the Boston Marathon qualifying times, and start training!